GorDanil/GorDanil/README.md

 Tested absolutely everything from "Three in a Row" to MMORPG.

-I always notice thoughts and different nuances in life, I like to travel, expand my horizons, learn new information, improve my skills for personal development, as well as to achieve professional heights in the company.
-I am extremely interested in high technology and everything connected with it.
-Such qualities: attentiveness, perseverance and patience help me reach certain heights..
+I always pay attention to the little things and various nuances in life.
+The rapid progress of information technology and everything connected with it, is very interesting to me, as a person who is yearning for knowledge.
+I like traveling, because it broadens my horizons, brings me a lot of emotions, and inspires me to learn new information, improve my skills, and reach professional success.

 ## Portfolio